AdguardTeam/LegalDocs/adguard-mail.com/eula.html.md

 1.7.
 We may modify or discontinue AdGuard Mail free services and benefits without notice at any time at our sole discretion.

-1.8 Continued use of AdGuard Mail after any modifications to this EULA have been made will constitute your acceptance of those changes.
+1.8 Your continued use of AdGuard Mail after any modifications to this EULA have been made will constitute your acceptance of such modifications.

 ## 2. Restrictions